msjones3/labs/README.md

 # to do
 Write a function called numberInvalid(input) that takes in a number and returns true if the number is not between 1 and 10.
+- it must be an integer
+- it must be between 1 and 10

 {% spoiler "Hint" %} You're really not going to like it. {% endspoiler %}